 Next, measure your long piece of copper pipe to be about an inch (maybe slightly more) longer than a paper towel roll.
 Cut this longer length.

-You’ve just completed the hardest part of this DIY project.
+You’ve just completed the hardest part of this under cabinet paper towel holder.
 Congratulations.

 Take a bit of steel wool.